AY2223S1-CS2103T-W15-1/tp/docs/DeveloperGuide.md

     Use case ends.

-**Use case: Show contacts' phone number**
+**Use case: Show phone number of all contacts**

 **MSS**

 1. User requests phone number to be shown.
-2. SoConnect now displays phone number of each contact.
+2. SoConnect now displays phone number of all contacts.

    Use case ends.

-**Use case: Order contacts' details**
+**Use case: Order contact details**

 **MSS**